travisdoor/bl/docs/master/language.md

 }
 ```

-Any can be combined with vargs, good example of this use case is print function where args argument
+Any can be combined with vargs; good example of this use case is print function where args argument
-type is vargs of Any (\... is same as \...Any).
+type is vargs of Any (\... is the same as \...Any).
 The print function can take values of any type
 passed in args.

 ```c